-A landlord or tenant must give notice to end a periodic tenancy.
+A landlord or tenant must give written notice to end a periodic tenancy.

 Every notice to end a tenancy must: